 - Highlight "Internet Protocol Version 4 (TCP/IPv4)" and click "Properties", then put in the numbers below:

-In a Mac: Click on System Preferences: Network: Ethernet: Configure "Manually", then put in these numbers:
+In a Mac: Click on System Preferences: Network: Ethernet: Configure "Manually", then put in these numbers (cf. this video):

 If you use Outlook, Eudora or another mail program which downloads mail, you will need a local SMTP address.